darkshram/firstboot/README.md

 TODO (need help with this!).
 ===========================

-- Try to migrate to pygobject.
+- Migrate to pygobject3 and Python 3.